I am an author and paranormal enthusiast who has published numerous books and articles on the subject of true unexplained phenomena.

 As we all know, to break a looking glass is to incur seven years of bad luck.
 It is also said that if a person stares into one for a lengthy period of time, their features will contort in such a way as to render them unrecognizable, even to themselves.
 This horrifying image is allegedly the subject's true face that they keep hidden from the world.
 These are not, however, the most disturbing of a mirror's fabled capabilities.

-It is said that to allow mirrors to face one another is to open a portal from which creatures that do not cast reflections, including the devil himself, can use to enter this realm.
+It is said that to allow mirrors to face one another is to open a portal from which creatures that do not cast reflections, including the devil himself, can enter this realm.

 This act, once done, is not easily undone.
 In the end, the only surefire way to guard against such an occurrence is to avoid it in the first place.
 With this in mind, if you feel the need to have more than one mirror in a room, place them on the same wall.
 To do otherwise is to risk opening a gateway to and from a world inhabited by the creatures we believe only exist in our worst nightmares.